AllenCompSci/Musical-Guacamole/README.md

 @continued working on start screen and mouse detection to start the game

 $finally got objects to move, working on hit detection and getting objects to move back and forth

+@finally finished mouse detection for screen (ditched using a separate "Screen" class for start menu, just integrated into "Graphics")